-All that sounds great, but as business shift to the cloud, which demands real-time access to these mission-critical applications, MPLS is quickly becoming a less efficient solution.
+All that sounds great, but as businesses shift to the cloud, which demands real-time access to these mission-critical applications, MPLS is quickly becoming a less efficient solution.
 Ultimately, SD-WAN offers a far greater range of functionality and higher performance over MPLS when it comes to the cloud.
-More importantly, SD-WAN is significantly more affordable versus MPLS, which means that if your network is currently reliant on MPLS, making the switch to SD-WAN may be an obvious choice that can significantly reduce operational costs.
+More importantly, SD-WAN is significantly more affordable than MPLS, which means that if your network is currently reliant on MPLS, making the switch to SD-WAN may be an obvious choice that can significantly reduce operational costs.

 What Are Your Bandwidth Requirements?

 Within the enterprise, an increase in bandwidth is often treated as a cure-all for any issues within the network.
 Sometimes this helps solve the problem of latency and network failure, but blindly increasing bandwidth capacity is a costly solution for what could be a relatively simple issue.

 Before considering making the transition to SD-WAN, it’s important to evaluate the actual needs of your network in a thorough and concise manner.
 This will not only help you arrive at an objective understanding of your bandwidth requirements, which can potentially help you cut costs, but also identify any performance issues that may be limiting your network.
 By addressing these issues, you may find SD-WAN to be an entirely unnecessary expense.